 I got a running GitLab server on my Debian Jessie server.
 GitLab Community Edition is an open-source git repository manager, but also supports code reviews, wiki’s, issue tracking and much more!
 GitLab is very similar to Github in a way, however you have full control of the server.
 You are running your own git server.
 Normally Github will do all the system administration, upgrades and such for you.
 They make sure your code is safe and saved no matter what.
 Since I use GitLab, I need to take care of my own server.
 What you definitively not want is; to lose all your precious data!

 I have setup my GitLab via Omnibus installation.
-Not long ago GitLab 8.2.2 was released (last updated version: 8.9.6), which is again a big stable milestone release.
-I dont’ trust the upgrade scripts they provide (no offence), so I let Postgresql running in order to create a database as well:
+Not long ago GitLab 11.1.4 was released, which is again a big stable milestone release.
+I dont’ trust the upgrade scripts they provide (no offence), so lets make a full-blown backup by running: